AET-DevOps25/team-kruschefan/README.md

 > - [Web Client](./web-client)
 > - [Continuous Deployment](./infra)

+## App Usage
+After deploying the app, the app can be used on the web interface using a browser.
+The deployment methods are well documented below.
+In this section,

 ## Local Deployment
 The docker system is developed, so that the application can be started within a few commands.
 Here are the exact steps of how to start the application locally.